 And He has put all things under His feet, and gave Him to be head over all things to the church, which is His body, the fullness of Him who (now) fills all in all.”
 (Ephesians 1:15-23)

 13. No sleepless nights in heaven.
 No bad dreams.
 Most of us live trapped now in linear time.
-When we see favorable yet future promises for our future we easily them as “not yet.”
+When we see favorable--yet future--promises for our future we easily future evidence as “not yet.”
 But tomorrow never comes!
 Jesus came that we might have life now, and have it more abundantly.

 How do we know these things?

 “...
 (God)...has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began, but has now been revealed by the appearing of our Savior Jesus Christ, who has abolished death and brought life and immortality to light through the gospel, to which I was appointed a preacher, an apostle, and a teacher of the Gentiles.”
 (2 Timothy 1:9-11)

 The former account I made, O Theophilus, of all that Jesus began both to do and teach, until the day in which He was taken up, after He through the Holy Spirit had given commandments to the apostles whom He had chosen, to whom He also presented Himself alive after His suffering by many infallible proofs, being seen by them during forty days and speaking of the things pertaining to the kingdom of God.